absorensen/numbers_go_brrrr/m1_memory_hierarchies/s3_computational_graphs.md

 Let's go down to the ```linear_preallocated``` function.
 There are three main sections.
 One is the call to the ```debug_assert``` function from earlier, to check for valid input and output dimensions, the second is the matrix multiplication which needs three whole for-loops and finally the bias section.
-Note the use of linearized accesses, if you need a reminder what that is all about, go back to [The Vector][2] section.
+Note the use of linearized accesses, if you need a reminder what that is all about, go back to the [Enter the Matrix][2] section.

 It's not too bad, but we could do better, although we won't do more efficient implementations of matrix multiplication, note that the read accesses of the weights tensor is strided.
 We could have implemented that some